Home Studio Guide

-Also, some links may be affiliate links.
-This means well… that I’ll earn a small buck for each purchase at no extra expense to you.
+Some links may be affiliate links.
+This means well… that I’ll earn a tiny buck for each purchase at no extra expense to you.
 It helps me keep the lights on, make tutorials and all that other good stuff.
-So you don’t have to use the buy now buttons on this page.
+So you don’t have to use the links on this page.
 But it would be super cool if you did!
+Most of the links will take you to Amazon.
+I decided to partner with Amazon as the have the best returns policy, same-day or next-day delivery (Amazon Prime customers) and often the best prices.

 Ok, so each item is listed in order of importance and the order in which I’d built my home studio.
 If I had to start again that is…